VeerleDepestele/Trends_in_AI/les6_0_finetuning_and_evaluation.md

 Both methods enable you to fine tune models with the potential for improved performance on your tasks while using much less compute than full fine tuning methods.

-LoRA is broadly used in practice because of the comparable performance to full fine tuning for many tasks and data sets
+LoRA is broadly used in practice because of the comparable performance to full fine tuning for many tasks and datasets

 ## Finetuning summary

 - You've seen how to adapt a foundation model through a process called instruction fine-tuning.
-- You saw some of the prompt templates and data sets that were used to train the FLAN-T5 model.
+- You saw some of the prompt templates and datasets that were used to train the FLAN-T5 model.
 - You also saw how to use evaluation metrics and benchmarks such as ROUGE and HELM to measure success during model finetuning.

 In practice instruction finetuning has proven very effective and useful across a wide range of natural language use cases and tasks.
 With just a few hundred examples, you can fine tune a model to your specific task.